 4. Every table, chair, and piece of equipment is disinfected multiple times per day with disinfectant that kills coronavirus and again prior to using any equipment.
 (Even the pens are disinfected!)

 5. Staff and therapists follow a strict handwashing and hand sanitizing protocol and will wear masks during treatments.
-We also have masks available for patients if they so desire during treatment.
+We also require our patients to wear face coverings at this time.

 6. Telehealth and E-Visits are also being offered as an option for our patients at this time.